 Vegas solo is about balance.
 Do a little bit of the scene (day clubs, late-night casinos) but balance it with poolside naps, great food, and quiet walks down the Strip at golden hour.
 The city is chaotic—but when you’re solo, you get to control the chaos.

 Trust me: it’s liberating, it’s fun, and it’s the kind of trip you’ll always remember.
 And if anyone side-eyes you for rolling solo?
-Just smile and remind them—you're waiting on your friends and you don’t split winnings, cocktails, or attention with anyone.
+Just smile and remind them that you're waiting on your friends and you don’t split winnings, cocktails, or attention with anyone.

 Trip Resources